-I get tons of requests for a great foundation.
-It’s probably the biggest question I get after hair color questions.
+I get tons of requests for a recommendation of my favorite foundations for dry and mature skin.
 While I’m happy to share all my favorite foundations in this post, beyond the actual product, the technique is so, so important.

 1 | Skin Prep

 Just like in my concealer technique post, skin prep is the biggest change I’ve made to my makeup routine in my 30’s.

 I love using a jade roller when I’m in a rush and the ZIIP device when I am working from home or have an event.

 Both help with bloating, they push out any excess water your face is retaining, which brings the contours back to your cheeks and give skin major glow.

 shop | face roller .
 ZIIP Beauty Device